Vicmart1/metro.css/README.md

 Up to four line junctions may be declared per station: up-left, up-right, down-left, down-right

 # Known Issues
 Mostly just Internet Explorer.
-The CSS has been tested to work on most other major browsers, including desktop and mobile.
+The CSS has been tested to work on most other major browsers, both desktop and mobile.

-# Questions/Bugs?
+# Questions/Bugs
 Contact Vicmart1 at gotovicmart@gmail.com

 <footer>Copyright 2015 Vicmart Inc. All Rights Reserved</footer>